 Under the terms of the Credit CARD Act of 2009, issuers are typically barred from raising rates on existing balances unless you’ve missed two consecutive payments.
 They’re also required to provide 45 days advance notice prior to increasing your interest rate on new purchases, allowing you time to cancel the account if you so desire.

 Unfortunately, credit cards with variable interest rates are an exception to this rule, so if your card does not have a fixed rate, you might see an immediate increase.

 5. Student Loan Rates Won’t Skyrocket

 Even with another Fed rate increase, don’t panic if you’re buried in student debt.
 Your monthly payment might not rise at all.
-For Federal student loans — Federal Perkins Loans, Direct Subsidized and Unsubsidized Loans, Direct Plus Loans and Stafford Loans — rates are fixed, so the payment will remain the same until you’ve paid off your loans.
-This hasn’t always been the case, though, so if you have a Stafford Loan that originated prior to the 2006-2007 school year, read the fine print to find out if it’s fixed or variable.
+For federal student loans — Federal Perkins Loans, Direct Subsidized and Unsubsidized Loans, and Direct Plus Loans — rates are fixed, so the payment will remain the same until you’ve paid off your loans.
+This hasn’t always been the case, though, so if you have a Stafford Loan that originated prior to the 2006-07 academic year, read the fine print to find out if it’s fixed or variable.

-Federal loans aren’t the only way to pay for school, so if you have private loans, these could be attached to variable terms.
+Federal loans aren’t the only way to pay for school though — if you have private loans, they could be attached to variable terms.
 You might consider your refinancing options for any variable student loans to see if a fixed rate will save you money in the long term.